 A savings account is a standard type of account offered by banks and credit unions.
 These accounts are also federally insured up to $250,000, making them an equally safe place to stash your cash.

-When you open a savings account, you’ll usually be able to do so with very little cash upfront.
-But the minimum deposit you’ll need to open an account varies from bank to bank.
-Once the account has been opened, you’ll have quick access to your funds whenever you need it.
-However, there are some limitations on how often you can move funds out of your savings account.
-You’ll generally only be able to make six transfers or withdrawals from your savings account per statement cycle.
+Once the account is open, you will have quick access to your money when you need it.
+However, there are some limitations on how often you can withdraw funds out of your savings account.
+You’ll generally be able to make up to six transfers or withdrawals from your savings account per statement cycle.
 There are exceptions.

 Although some savings accounts offer a competitive APY, not all do.
-If you’re looking to earn a better return on your savings, then consider a high-yield savings account.
-With that option, you’ll still be able to get access to your money six times per month but with a better rate of return.
+If you’re looking to earn a better return on your savings, consider a high-yield savings account.

 When to use a CD versus a savings account

 A CD is a low-risk option that can provide a solid boost to your savings.
-The guaranteed fixed rate of return can be an attractive feature for many savers.
-You’ll know exactly what you’ll be earning on your savings for a specific term, whether it’s six months or five years.
+The fixed rate of return is an attractive feature for many savers.
+You can know exactly how much interest you will earn on your savings during the term, whether it’s six months or five years.

-With this structured savings plan, you can save for longer-term goals.
-For example, let’s say you want to buy a house in five years and plan to put down a sizable down payment.
-You can stash your funds in a five-year CD for a guaranteed return on those funds.
-At the end of the term, you can use the money plus the interest it earned as a part of your down payment.
+With this structured savings tool, you can save for longer-term goals.
+For example, let’s say you want to buy a house in five years and put down a big down payment.
+You can stash your funds in a five-year CD for a guaranteed return.
+At the end of the term, you can put the money, plus the interest it earned, toward your down payment.

-CDs are also a good option if you’re one of those people with a habit of raiding your savings.
-Although true emergencies will happen, some of us struggle to leave our savings untouched in a standard savings account that won’t penalize you for withdrawing the funds whenever you’d like.
+CDs are also a good option for people who have a habit of raiding their savings.
+Although real emergencies happen, some people struggle to leave their savings untouched in a standard savings account that doesn’t penalize them for withdrawals.

 When to use a savings account versus a CD